 - The battery loses power frequently.

 Hearing aids are expensive and valuable to every hearing aid user.
-Cold weathers are unavoidable, and you don’t need to limit your outdoor activities anymore.
-Changing your hobbies to protect your hearing aid is a thing of the past.
-Practice the tips shared above.
-It helps you prolong your hearing aid life while you still live your life the way you want to.
+Cold weather is unavoidable, but if you practice the tips shared above, you can still enjoy every outdoor activity.
 Speak to your hearing health provider if you have any further questions on how cold weather can damage your hearing aid and how you can protect it.